 Homemade Ritz Crackers

-It’s important to make the butter crackers the same thickness.
+When making the crackers (for sandwiches or just to snack on crackers), it’s important to make them the same thickness.
 This matters more for even cooking than the deliciousness of the sandwich itself.
 You can see in the photo below that those thinner edges really start to crisp up quickly.

 And when they’re cooked perfectly, they taste exactly like Ritz crackers and they’re divine.
 To make the perfect homemade ritz crackers with peanut butter, it all starts with recreating those delectable crackers first!!